Oussama1997/Oussama1997-contactmanager-api/README.md

 - Edit and update contact information
 - Delete unwanted or outdated contacts
 - View all contacts in an organized list
+- View Deleted and Favorites contacts in an organized list
+- Clear Away or restore contacts from Trash
 - RESTful API for CRUD operations
 - Fast backend processing using Spring Boot and JPA
 - Secure and reliable data storage with PostgreSQL